BiZaRrE96/Tubes-1-ML/README.md

 npm run dev
 ```

+# Note : Emergency.ipynb is provided for a more direct control. frontend is only able to display graph but cannot receive commands. sorry boss.

 ## okay that's cool, but now... who makes all this programs?

 to make all of this, a person's might is not enough, so this is what we did